-This system has been identified to contain Coho, Pink, and Sockeye Salmon in this system, along with Dolly Varden (Johnson and Blossom 2018).
-In 2018 and 2019, Aerial surveys were conducted to enumerate salmon in this system using drones (Lawson 2020).
+Summer Lake and its primary tributary have been surveyed and found to contain Coho, Pink, and Sockeye salmon (Johnson and Blossom 2018).
+Morris Lake and its primary tributary have been identified as containing Coho and Sockeye Salmon (Johnson and Blossom 2018).
+In 2018 and 2019, aerial surveys were conducted to enumerate salmon in these systems using drones (Lawson 2020).
 The surveys, conducted by Aleutian Aerial LLC and funded by the Unalaska Native Fisherman's Association, the Ounalashka Corporation, and the City of Unalaska, were commissioned out of concern for the lack of escapement estimates for Sockeye Salmon on the road system of Unalaska Island.
-The footage was provided to the Alaska Department of Fish and Game (ADF&G), who reviewed the footage and estimated the runs.
-The ADF&G also provided feedback for continued improvement of the aerial video monitoring methods, with the hopes of continuing these surveys.
-Minimum escapements (Table 1) indicate that this is currently a very small run for each salmon species.
-Additionally, substantial erosion and siltation of this system has been observed as identified by the brown colored shallow water at head of Unalaska Lake in Figure 2.
-Heavy siltation of this lake over decades may have eliminated shore spawning habitat for lake shore spawning Sockeye Salmon.
+The footage was provided to the Alaska Department of Fish and Game (Department), who reviewed the footage and enumerated the runs.
+The Department also provided feedback for continued improvement of the aerial video monitoring methods, with the hopes of continuing these surveys.
+Minimum escapements (Table 1) indicate that while these lakes have relatively small runs, there are considerably more salmon returning to Summer Lake as compared to Morris Lake.

 Table 1.
-Minimum salmon escapements at Unalaska Lake in 2018 and 2019, based on aerial drone surveys.
+Minimum salmon escapements based on aerial drone surveys.
 Surveys did not include all habitat used by Pink Salmon, and were not conducted during the peak of Coho Salmon abundance (Lawson 2020).